dependabot/dependabot-core/README.md

 ## Setup

-To run Dependabot Core, you'll need Ruby, Python, PHP and Node installed.
-The main library is written in Ruby, while JavaScript, Python and PHP are required for dealing with updates for their respective languages.
+To run Dependabot Core, you'll need Ruby, Python, PHP, Elixir and Node installed.
+The main library is written in Ruby, while JavaScript, Python, Elixir and PHP are required for dealing with updates for their respective languages.

 Before running Dependabot Core, install dependencies for the core library and the helpers: